Regulation Takes 2

 and

-that's real purple's available yeah we briefly had a yellow and blue interesting like against each other like it was like yellow against blue no it was like a coalition oh huh But I don't think red was involved.
+it's available purple's available yeah we briefly had a yellow and blue interesting like against each other like it was like yellow against blue no it's like a coalition oh huh But I don't think red was involved.

 I think the unifying colors is interesting.
 I'm trying to think about it as like a sports team.

-I'm trying to think of like Shaq and Kobe, like they were on the same team, but they were still beefing.
+I'm trying to think of like Shaq and Kobe, like they're in the same team, but they were still beefing.

 Right.
 Right.